 New frontiers in post-industrial capitalism are emerging from widespread processes and re-arrangements that are continually in flux.
 The static concept of production tied to heavy machinery in huge factories capable of producing a multiplicity of consumer goods has been surpassed by the ingenious idea of swift change and increasing competition in specialised production with stylish, individual, personalised products.
-The post-industrial product does not require skilled labour but is set up on the production line directly, simply by reprogramming the robots saying that this is an urgent problem, because it is possible to grasp any difference when one sees it.
-But when a net separation between two different kinds of knowledge which have no communication between them occurs - the knowledge of the included and that of the excluded - it will be too late.
-Think of the project of lowering the quality of schooling.
-Think how mass schooling, once an instrument for gaining knowledge, has been transformed over the past twenty years into an instrument of disqualification.
-The level of knowledge has been lowered, whereas a restricted minority of privileged continue to acquire other knowledge, in specialised masters degrees organised by Capital.
+The post-industrial product does not require skilled labour but is set up on the production line directly, simply by reprogramming the robots to produce it.
+This has meant incredible reduction in storage and distribution costs and eliminated obsolescence and stockpiling of unsold products.